cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/hadoop/README.md

 ## Example: Calculation of π

 Hadoop comes with sample file for computation.
-Once you have started the cluster , you can run one of the examples to calculate the value of π.
+Once you have started the cluster, you can run one of the examples to calculate the value of Pi.

 ```
 $ hadoop jar /opt/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.0.jar pi 2 5